Overnight Camp

 Cost of Camp

 Camp Deposit: $150 – Everyone, including campers receiving financial assistance, must pay the deposit to reserve a bunk.
-Please reach out to Jake, Camp Registrar, if you would like to set up a payment plan. registrar@campbluespruce.org
+Please reach out to us if you would like to set up a payment plan. registrar@campbluespruce.org

 Tuition for General Camp (grades 4 – 8):